-We’re hitting the road in 2025 to meet you where you are, with a focus on what matters most: passing on knowledge, building connections, fostering mentorship, and supporting emerging professionals.
+We’re hitting the road to meet you where you are, with a focus on what matters most: passing on knowledge, building connections, fostering mentorship, and supporting emerging professionals.
 These regional gatherings will include:

 - Hands-on workshops